 Identifying Root Hairs:

-• Appearance: Root hairs are typically white or light brown and have a delicate, fuzzy texture.
+• Appearance: Root hairs are usually white or light brown and have a fine, delicate fuzziness.

-• Location: They grow directly out of the main root and radiate outwards, creating a fuzzy halo around the base of each seedling.
+• Location: They grow directly from the roots, creating a fuzzy halo around the base of each plant.

-• Touch Test: Gently touch the fuzzy white growths.
-Root hairs will feel soft and feathery, unlike the slimy texture of mold.
+• Touch Test: If you gently touch the fuzz, root hairs will feel soft and feathery—different from the slimy or sticky texture mold may have.

 Mold: The Unwelcome Guest in Your Microgreen Garden